ShiJbey/minerva/docs/finding-emergent-stories.md

 ### How do you know if a character is a noble/royal?

 Characters born into noble families are considered noble.
 The same rule applies for royalty status.

-### What makes a clan prominent?

-(Aside from the clans containing noble/royal families) Interesting clans will probably be those that are older or have many people.
-Each clan has a reputation score that they maintain over time.
-Those with high reputations have earned them based on the actions of their leader(s).